FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- RELEASE PREPARATION -->

-- When SMS fails , user registration also fails ....
-Allow user account confirmation without credentials
+- find out why when SMS services fails , user registration also fails ....
+Could be a generic message if error is uknown.
+- Allow user account confirmation without credentials
 - Toggle password and text on the password input to display and hide accordingly.
 - Refine messaging by allowing contact to autofill.We can use the userID to retrieve and display name.
 - Refine queries to show the fancy message when no data is available .
 Ensure you handle .length properly instead of avoiding is using ?.